uliska/GSoC_proposal/README.md

 Git diff inline editor (Working view)
 - users can partially (in line or hunk) stage changes in Working view
 - users can partially (in line or hunk) discard changes in Working view
 - "Ctrl + z" undo operation support
+  *(Question: what do you mean with "undo" operation?
+If I'm not mistaken you haven't explained that yet in the email discussions)*

 Git diff inline editor (Index view)
 - users can partially (in line or hunk) unstage changes in Working view